A message from CEO Richard Harding

 This work focusses on three key areas: improving risk and governance to meet community and regulatory expectations; improving performance, particularly getting injured workers back to work sooner and reducing internal costs; and driving an accountable culture.

-In recent months, many major initiatives have been undertaken.
+Many major initiatives have already been undertaken.
 But we're not stopping there.
-Our multi-year remediation plan, made up of 40 initiatives, will create organisation-wide, lasting change that will strengthen our schemes for the future, and deliver better results for the people and businesses of NSW.
+Our multi-year improvement program, made up of 40 initiatives, will create organisation-wide, lasting change that will strengthen our schemes for the future, and deliver better results for the people and businesses of NSW.

 As part of this work, we are committed to transparency, and we will be providing regular updates here on our improvement progress.

 There's a lot of work ahead of us.
 We are determined to learn from the past and to emerge stronger for the changes that we're making to lift our performance and restore confidence in the work we are entrusted to do: caring for the people that rely on us, supporting businesses in their workplaces and providing the long-term safety net that enables the NSW economy to thrive.